nocapstakepool/cardano-node/README.md

 ```
 sudo ufw status
 ```

+---
+## Part 2 - Set up the Pre-reqs

 ### Pre-requisites (prereqs.sh) - Creating our file structure
 - Create a tmp directory, change to that tmp directory, install CURL, download the prereq.sh script, and then change it's permissions.